Skip to main content

 3. Scenario planning

-The fluctuating world the healthcare sector faces today makes planning a complex exercise.
-This is made worse by how rapid these changes can happen, meaning not only are static long-range budgets almost useless, even shorter period forecasting with reasonable certainty is also becoming more challenging.
-So how do you do any planning?
+The real-world funding constraints the healthcare sector faces today make planning a complex exercise.
+This is made worse by how rapidly these changes can happen, meaning not only are static long-range budgets almost useless, but even shorter-period forecasting with reasonable certainty is also becoming more challenging.

-However, to scenario plan effectively, you’ll need more advanced tools than many FP&A teams in the healthcare sector are currently using.
-Relying on spreadsheets, email, and manual data entry is no longer fit for purpose when faced with the current speed of change.
+To scenario plan effectively, you’ll need more advanced tools than many FP&A teams in the healthcare sector are currently using.
+Relying on spreadsheets, email, and manual data entry is no longer fit for purpose when faced with the current speed of change and increased need to re-forecast.

-Working in these outdated ways is not only slow, but they also impede your data’s accuracy, collecting biases from the start.
-Effective scenario planning is only possible with tools that enable real-time data collection, which can project multiple scenarios using different trends and event modeling instead of simply relying on peoples best guesses.
+Working in these outdated ways is not just slow but also impedes your data’s accuracy by relying on data siloes.
+Effective scenario planning is only possible with tools that rely on real-time data collection which can project multiple scenarios using different trends and event modeling instead of simply relying on peoples best guesses.

 4. Zero-based budgeting